GeoloeG/iron-pullable-container/README.md

 [![Build Status](https://travis-ci.org/MeTaNoV/iron-pullable-container.svg?branch=master)](https://travis-ci.org/MeTaNoV/iron-pullable-container)
 [![Dependency Status](https://gemnasium.com/MeTaNoV/iron-pullable-container.svg)](https://gemnasium.com/MeTaNoV/iron-pullable-container)

-`<iron-pullable-container>` manages a set of container and provides the ability to switch between them by swiping gesture.
+`<iron-pullable-container>` enable a given container to be pulled and be notified if a certain threshold has been reached to take any actions, like refreshing the container's content.

 ## Demo